Andhra Pradesh CM claims animal fat used in Tirupati laddoos, YSRCP terms allegation ‘malicious’

 “Samples were sent to the lab on July 8, 2024 and the NDDB CALF lab provided a report on July 17,” he added, according to Deccan Herald.

-State minister Nara Lokesh said that he was “shocked to learn that the YS Jagan Mohan Reddy administration used animal fat instead of ghee” in the laddoos.
+Lokesh also said that he was “shocked to learn that the YS Jagan Mohan Reddy administration used animal fat instead of ghee” in the laddoos.

 YSR Congress leader and former Tirumala Tirupati Devasthanam chairperson YV Subba Reddy on Wednesday called it “malicious” and said that the chief minister severely damaged the sanctity of the temple and the faith of crores of Hindus with his comments.